Action at a distance: Fields fade into spacetime

 In 1905, Poincaré proposed gravitational waves, emanating from a body and propagating at the speed of light, as being required by the Lorentz transformations and suggested that, in analogy to an accelerating electrical charge producing electromagnetic waves, accelerated masses in a relativistic field theory of gravity should produce gravitational waves.
 However, until 1915 gravity stood apart as a force still described by action-at-a-distance.
 In that year, Einstein showed that a field theory of spacetime, general relativity, consistent with relativity can explain gravity.
 New effects resulting from this theory were dramatic for cosmology but minor for planetary motion and physics on Earth.

 Einstein himself noted Newton's "enormous practical success".

+In the 1960s, the no-interaction theorem was proved, ruling out many classical action-at-a-distance theories that violate relativity.
+The theorem suggest that particles can only interact locally by the introduction of fields.

 Modern action at a distance

 In the early decades of the 20th century, Karl Schwarzschild, Hugo Tetrode, and Adriaan Fokker independently developed non-instantaneous models for action at a distance consistent with special relativity.
 In 1949 John Archibald Wheeler and Richard Feynman built on these models to develop a new field-free theory of electromagnetism.

 While Maxwell's field equations are generally successful, the Lorentz model of a moving electron interacting with the field encounters mathematical difficulties: the self-energy of the moving point charge within the field is infinite.
 The Wheeler–Feynman absorber theory of electromagnetism avoids the self-energy issue.
 They interpret Abraham–Lorentz force, the apparent force resisting electron acceleration, as a real force returning from all the other existing charges in the universe.

 The Wheeler–Feynman theory has inspired new thinking about the arrow of time and about the nature of quantum non-locality.
 The theory has implications for cosmology; it has been extended to quantum mechanics.
 A similar approach has been applied to develop an alternative theory of gravity consistent with general relativity.
 John G. Cramer has extended the Wheeler–Feynman ideas to create the transactional interpretation of quantum mechanics.